frivoal/ruby_placement/ruby.md

     the processing is also identical to that of mono-ruby.
 5. <aside>
         <h6>Wrap opportunities in group-ruby</h6>
-        As group ruby is treated as a unit, there is no wrap opportunity.
+        As group-ruby is treated as a unit, there is no wrap opportunity.
-        However, in some exceptional cases where it is wrapped, and is then processed similarly to jukugo-ruby.
+        However, in some exceptional cases where it is wrapped, and is then processed similarly to jukugo-ruby (see figure 15).
     </aside>
     <aside><figure>
         <img src="img/fig15.svg">
-        <figcaption><h6>Fig. 15</h6> Example wrapping group-ruby</figcaption>
+        <figcaption><h6>Fig. 15</h6> Wrapping group-ruby</figcaption>
     </figure></aside>
     In the case of group ruby,
     the base character string and its associated ruby string